Nassim Taleb has published an attack on intelligence research that is getting a lot of attention and so I thought I would respond to it.

 First, it’s important the realize that the probability of some randomly formulated hypothesis about the world being true can be construed as being less than one half.
 This requires a certain way of looking at probability, but it doesn’t seem unreasonable to say that there are lots of ways the world isn’t and only one way the world is, so the vast majority of possible descriptions of the world are false.
 By contrast, replication research might be taken to suggest that something like half of hypotheses that have been confirmed by an initial study are true.
 Looked at this way, such rates actually represent significant epistemic progress.

 More importantly, we can easily guess ahead of time which studies are going to replicate.
 Consider, for instance, what happens if we use a single metric, p values, to predict whether a study will replicate.
 That 2015 study on replication in psychology found a replicate rate of only 18% for findings with an initial p value between .04 and .05 and 63% for findings with an initial p value of less than .001.
-Similarly, that 2016 study on replication in economics found a replication rate of 88% for finding with an initial p value of less than .001.
+Similarly, that 2016 study on replication in economics found a replication rate of 88% for findings with an initial p value of less than .001.

-Using these a similar clues, multiple papers have found that researchers are able to correctly predict which of a set of previous findings will successfully replicate the strong majority of the time(Camerer et al., 2018; Forsell et al., 2018).
+Using these and similar clues, multiple papers have found that researchers are able to correctly predict which of a set of previous findings will successfully replicate the strong majority of the time(Camerer et al., 2018; Forsell et al., 2018).

 Returning to psychology, and intelligence research in particular, it is important to note that a lack of statistical power is one important cause of low replication rates which does not apply to IQ research to the degree that it applies to most disciplines.